Bharatiya Janata Party – Rajasthan

 Bharatiya Janata Party - Rajasthan (BJP Rajasthan) is the state unit of the Bharatiya Janata Party in the Indian state of Rajasthan.
 It functions as the regional wing of the national Bharatiya Janata Party (BJP), which is one of the two major political parties in India.
 The party has played a significant role in the politics of Rajasthan, having formed the state government multiple times.
 The current state president is Madan Rathore, who succeeded Chandra Prakash Joshi in 2024.
-Prominent leaders from the state unit include Vasundhara Raje, who served as the first female Chief Minister of Rajasthan, holding office from 2003 to 2008 and again from 2013 to 2018.
+Prominent leaders from the state unit include incumbent chief minister Bhajan Lal Sharma and Vasundhara Raje, who served as the first female Chief Minister of Rajasthan, holding office from 2003 to 2008 and again from 2013 to 2018.
 She has also previously served as the state president of the party.

 History

-Bharatiya Jana Sangh [1951-77]
+Bharatiya Jana Sangh (1951-77)

 The roots of the Bharatiya Janata Party in Rajasthan dates back to the times of its predecessor Bharatiya Jana Sangh which was traditionally strong in some pockets of Rajasthan.
 Of the 3 seats which the BJS had won in the 1951–52 Indian general election, one of the seat was Chittorgarh (Lok Sabha constituency) won by Umashankar Muljibhai Trivedi.
 The elections held to the Rajasthan Legislative Assembly in 1952 witnessed the BJS winning 8 seats out of the 50 seats it had contested and had garnered 5.93% of the votes polled.
 However the tally of the BJS fell in the subsequent election as Ram Rajya Parishad led by Swami Karpatri too contested the elections and the vote division took place.
 However, in the subsequent elections of 1962 and 1967 the BJS won 15 and 22 seats respectively crossing vote share of 10%.
 In the 1972 elections despite maintaining the vote share the BJS could win only 8 seats.

-Janata Party [1977-80]
+Janata Party (1977-80)

 In 1975, Indira Gandhi declared a state of Emergency, and threw many major opposition politicians in jail including the leaders of the BJS.
 In 1977, the Emergency was withdrawn, and elections were held.
 The BJS, joined forces with the Bharatiya Lok Dal, the Congress (O), and the Socialist Party, to form the Janata Party.
 The elections saw Janata Party emerging victorious in 152/200 seats in the Assembly.
 As the Jan Sangh faction was the largest in the legislative party, its leader Bhairon Singh Shekhawat became the first non-Congress Chief Minister of Rajasthan.
 However the government began to wither as significant ideological and political divisions emerged.
 The party consisted of veteran socialists, trade unionists and pro-business leaders, making major reforms difficult to achieve without triggering a divide.
 Socialist politicians shared an aversion to the Hindu nationalist agenda of the Rashtriya Swayamsevak Sangh, whose members included Vajpayee, Advani and other leaders from the former Bharatiya Jana Sangh.
 The party thereafter split and Indira Gandhi emerged victorious in the 1980 Indian general election and came back to power.
 The Janata Party government led by Bhairon Singh Shekhawat was dismissed on the grounds that the Government had lost the public trust.